-This lovely Minty Grapefruit Brûlée Recipe is light, sweet and perfectly delicious.
-You can make this grapefruit brûlée without blowtorch if you don’t have one — just pop them under the broiler.Is this dessert?
+This Grapefruit Brûlée recipe takes grapefruit to the next level.
+It’s deliciously light, sweet and super impressive for guests.
+You can make this grapefruit brûlée without a blowtorch if you don’t have one — just pop them under the broiler.Is this dessert?

-Oh, and this is becoming a favorite for breakfast, too!
-Why not!?
+Oh, and this is becoming a favorite for breakfast, too.
+Why not?

 It’s so refreshing and bright — a perfect way to begin any day.

-The good news is you can make this grapefruit brûlée without blowtorch.
-Of course if you have one, feel free to use it.
-Otherwise, placing the lightly sugar coated grapefruits under a broiler will also do the trick.
-(Both methods are explained in the detailed recipe below.)
+Good news!
+You can make this grapefruit brûlée without blowtorch.
+(Of course if you have one, use it).
+Otherwise, placing the lightly sugar-coated grapefruits under a broiler will also do the trick.

 - 1 large Ruby Red grapefruit

-- 1 1/2 tablespoons granulated sugar
+- 2 tablespoons golden brown sugar

 Cooking On The Weekends is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.